 Then there is exercise.
-Many people have been talking about getting “bigger” since the start of the community quarantine.
-But did you know that 7 minutes a day is all you need to remain active?
+Many people have been talking about gaining weight since the start of the community quarantine.
+But did you know that 7 minutes daily is all you need to remain active?

 It may not give you the beach body you’ve always dreamed of, but it is better than nothing.

-Now, how to start exercising by taking a ridiculously small step?
+Now, how do you start exercising by taking a ridiculously small step?
 First, open the app.
-Then ride it out and follow through.
+Then, ride it out and follow through.

-The positive is when you put a task into the future because more urgent tasks are at hand.
+Positive procrastination is when you put a task into the future because you have more urgent tasks at hand, and you need to prioritize.

-Negative procrastination is avoiding the task at hand because suddenly, your room needs a general cleaning, you chat with a friend, or you decide to take a nap.
+Negative procrastination is avoiding the task because suddenly, your room needs a general cleaning, you chat with a friend, or you decide to nap.